 While hanami might refer to as little as a quick stroll around the sakura-filled parks of Tokyo, many people take advantage of the warming weather to have one of their first picnics of the year beneath the colorful blossoms!
-Seasonal and themed food is an important part of Japanese culture, and hanami is no exception, with popular spring-themed treats being especially popular at these gatherings.
-Alongside classics such as sakura mochi, inari-zushi, and sakura onigiri, you’ll also find hanami dango, a Japanese rice dumpling dessert especially named for the occasion!
+Seasonal and themed food is an integral part of Japanese culture, and hanami is no exception, with popular spring-themed treats being trendy at these gatherings.
+Alongside classics such as sakura mochi, inarizushi, and sakura onigiri, you’ll also find hanami dango, a Japanese rice dumpling dessert, especially for the occasion!

 Hanami dango is a wagashi, or traditional Japanese sweet, consisting of three dumplings of sweetened rice flour colored pink, white, and green.
-The dumplings are typically served on a skewer, and have a sweet and mild, with a texture that is firm and chewy.
-While other types of dango are typically served with a topping such as kinako soybean flour, red bean paste, or a sweet soy glaze, hanami dango pairs best with the sight of the cherry trees, a full stomach of onigiri, and a flavorful green tea.
+The dumplings are typically served on a skewer and have a sweet and mild texture that is firm and chewy.
+At the same time, other types of dango are typically served with a topping such as kinako soybean flour, red bean paste, or a sweet soy glaze; hanami dango pairs best with the sight of the cherry trees, a full stomach of onigiri, and a flavorful green tea.

 The Origins and Symbolism Behind Dango

 Funnily enough, hanami dango isn’t the only popular association between dumplings and flowers in Japan!
-In fact, the Japanese saying “hana yori dango” (dumplings rather than flowers) contrasts the two to express the idea that plain, functional things like filling dumplings are more valuable than superficial, decorative items like flowers.
-If anything, however, hanami dango seems to prove the very opposite: that dumplings can be both functional, decorative, and—most importantly of all—delicious!
+The Japanese saying “hana yori dango” contrasts the two concepts.
+It suggests that functional things like dumplings hold more value than decorative items like flowers.
+However, hanami dango disproves this notion.
+These dumplings are both functional and decorative, and most importantly, delicious!